mlk3000/COMP7705/index.md

 - Explored Coze’s access to Huatai-exclusive data to understand how to fetch structured research reports, analyze sectors, and incorporate this into agent-driven investment analysis, with workflows and analysis methods that can be adapted.
 ![image](https://github.com/user-attachments/assets/32af371a-c942-4d66-9489-65d50b1d63d7)

+## Third Update 6/16 (After the Interium Report)

+### Works by LIN Xu
+- Add Algogene as a data source, capable of fetching minute-level historical market quotes and real time data